top of page

 • 4 min read

-If you've ever searched for or rented a commercial space, or read one of our most popular posts - Commercial Rent Explained - you already know how complicated commercial rent can be to break down.
+If you've ever searched for or rented a commercial space, or read one of our most popular posts - Commercial Rent Explained - you already know how complicated commercial rent can be.
 Base rent, CAM, taxes, and other costs can all affect what a tenant actually pays each month.
-But the most common question asked is:
+But the most common question we hear is:

 "Why is this space more expensive than the other one?"

-We get this question all the time from both landlords and tenants, especially when the spaces are in the same building or the same group of buildings.
-But even when a business space for rent shares the same address as another.
-Rent can vary between the two depending on what the tenant is actually getting.
+We get this question frequently from both landlords and tenants.
+This is especially true when the spaces are in the same building or group of buildings.
+Even when a business space for rent shares the same address as another, rent can vary significantly.
+This variation depends on what the tenant is actually getting.

 Example: Space 1 and Space 2 at Waimea Office Center